swesterfeld/liquidsfz/README.md

 ## BINARY LV2 PLUGIN

-The LV2 plugin (and only the LV2 plugin) is available as self-contained 64-bit binary which should run on most recend linux distributions (newer than Ubuntu 16.04).
+The LV2 plugin (and only the LV2 plugin) is available as self-contained 64-bit binary which should run on most recent linux distributions (newer than Ubuntu 16.04).

 * http://space.twc.de/~stefan/liquidsfz/liquidsfz-0.2.0-x86_64.tar.gz